nabaai-admin/ilens_demo/DOCKER_CHANGES.md

   - Security headers

 ### 5. **README-Docker.md** ✅
-- Title changed to "I Lens Yemen AI Demo - Docker Setup"
+- Title changed to "I Lens I Lens AI Demo - Docker Setup"
 - All port references updated to `7098` (production) and `5173` (development)
 - Container names updated to `ilens-yemen-ai-demo` and `ilens-web`
 - Image name updated to `ilens-yemen-ai-demo`